jbduncan/graphemes-iterable/README.md

 # Graphemes

-This project implements a simple `Iterable<String>` wrapper around ICU4J's `BreakIterator` for splitting strings into human-readable characters.
+This project implements a simple `Iterable<String>` wrapper around ICU4J's `BreakIterator` for splitting strings into user-perceived characters.

 However, this project is really just an excuse for me to get to grips with [jqwik](https://jqwik.net/) for Property-based Testing and